Sublattice magnetizations of ultrathin ferrimagnetic lamellar nanostructures between cobalt leads: Introduction

-The alloy layered $[\ell^{\prime}\ell \ell^{\prime}]$ nanostructures under consideration are ultrathin $\sim 1.5$ nm composite cobalt-gadolinium alloy systems sandwiched between semi-infinite cobalt leads, and are hence different from bulk alloy and multilayer systems \cite{Camley93,Mansuripur86,Demirtas05}.
-Also, to the authors knowledge, there are no density functional theory (DFT) or first principle calculations for the cobalt-cobalt and cobalt-gadolinium exchange in the alloy layered $[\ell^{\prime}\ell \ell^{\prime}]$ nanostructures.
-There is hence effectively a need for reliable data for the exchange and sublattice magnetizations in these systems to be able to develop modeling studies for the $...Co][\ell^{\prime}\ell \ell^{\prime}][Co...$ nanojunctions which are key elements for ballistic spin wave transport in magnonic devices \cite{Ghader13,Ashokan14,Ashokan16,Khater18,Chelli20,Elie18,Ghader19}.
+The alloy layered $[\ell^{\prime}\ell \ell^{\prime}]$ nanostructures under consideration are ultrathin $\sim 1.5$ nm composite cobalt-gadolinium alloy systems sandwiched between Co leads, and are hence different from bulk alloy and multilayer systems \cite{Camley93,Mansuripur86,Demirtas05}.
+Also, due to the absence of first principle calculations for Co-Co and Co-Gd exchange in the alloy layered $[\ell^{\prime}\ell \ell^{\prime}]$ nanostructures.There is hence effectively a need for reliable data for the exchange and sublattice magnetizations in these systems to be able to develop modeling studies for the $...Co][\ell^{\prime}\ell \ell^{\prime}][Co...$ nanojunctions which are key elements for ballistic spin wave transport in magnonic devices \cite{Ashokan14,Ashokan16,Khater18,Chelli20}.
 This need has motivated our EFT calculations to determine such data with no fitting parameters, using basic values $S_{Co}$ = 1 and $S_{Gd}$ = 7/2 as the spin references at absolute 0 $K$.

-The outline of the paper is as follows.
-In section \ref{EFTmodel}, we use the EFT Ising spin method to compute reliable $J_{Co-Co}$ and $J_{Gd-Gd}$ exchange for the pure crystalline cobalt and gadolinium materials in comparison with experimental data.
+The structure of the paper is as follows.
+In section \ref{EFTmodel}, the EFT Ising spin method with experimental data is computed for the reliable $J_{Co-Co}$ and $J_{Gd-Gd}$ exchange for the pure crystalline cobalt and gadolinium materials.
 These are then attributed to nearest neighbor $Co-Co$ and $Gd-Gd$ interactions in the $...Co][\ell^{\prime}\ell \ell^{\prime}][Co...$ nanojunction systems for eutectic stable concentrations $c\leq 0.5$.
-The EFT and MFT methods are combined in section \ref{seededmftcal}, to compute and analyze the sublattice magnetizations for the cobalt and gadolinium sites on the individual hcp basal atomic planes of the alloy layered $[\ell^{\prime}\ell \ell^{\prime}]$ nanostructures as a function of temperature, for the layered nanostructure thicknesses $[2'22']$ and $[3'33']$, and for variable alloy concentrations $c$.
+The combined EFT and MFT methods are presented in section \ref{seededmftcal}, to compute sublattice magnetizations for the cobalt and gadolinium sites on the individual hcp basal atomic planes of the alloy layered $[\ell^{\prime}\ell \ell^{\prime}]$ lamellar nanostructures as a function of temperature, with thicknesses $[2'22']$ and $[3'33']$, and for different alloy concentrations $c$.
 The sublattice magnetizations and corresponding ferrimagnetic compensation temperatures are shown in this section.
-The overall summary and conclusions are presented in section \ref{Conclusions}.
+The overall discussions and conclusions are presented in section \ref{Conclusions}.